 As we welcome in 2018, many people will make resolutions to improve their health or enhance their appearance in some way.
 We have a solution that will cover both with very little effort--Invisalign!
-For many of us, having crooked teeth is a source of...read more
+For many of us, having crooked teeth is a source of embarrassment and...read more

 A new school year is already here!
 Yet although there might a long list of things to do in order to get ready and make it a successful one, a back to school dental checkup should be right at the top of it.
 Of course it’s easy for most kids to get excited about new clothes and other startup supplies, but unfortunately they are a little bit less enthused when it comes to a dentist visit.
 However, oral health is an important part of life that everyone must learn about sooner or later, and besides that, the brighter the smile, the better the school year.read more